IntrepidPursuits/skotlinton-android/README.md

 - skotlinton-android - This is run every time something is merged into the develop branch.
 It runs the unit tests, generates a QA build, and uploads it to the OTA link.
 - skotlinton-android-pr - This is run every time a PR is created.
 It runs the unit tests and reports the result back to the GitHub PR page.

+Jenkins will run `prCheck` gradle task when checking PRs, and `continuousBuild` task on the main branch after the PR is merged.
+You can run these tasks locally to ensure the code pass all checks before submitting the PR.

 ## Testing
 ### Unit Tests
 Unit tests exist under the "test" directory.
 They can be run using the standard commands. ex. `./gradlew testDebugUnitTest`